Tell us a little about your background…

 After the interview, we all reassembled for a Q&A session with students in the first, second, and third years.
 Next up was a 60-minute time slot allotted for a 70-question medical terminology exam.

 Finally, we had a 60-minute time slot to type responses to two essay questions that we had received upon our arrival.

 What kinds of things did they seem to be evaluating?

 It was a little bit of everything.
 Even though the formal interview was only 30 minutes, I’m not naïve to think that the other parts of the day didn’t matter.
 Here is my take on what they were looking for during each part of our visit:

 Arrival and opening session: How comfortable are you socializing with strangers who are all in the same boat as you?
 Do you seem like the type who might be a good fit for cohort work?

 Three-on-one interview: I interviewed with the director of clinical education, a third-year PA student who was currently in her advanced practice rotation, and a second-year PA student who was doing her clinical rotations.
 All three of them had laptops and took turns asking questions, then immediately started typing once I began to speak.

 Essay: We had two essays and were given the prompts at the beginning of the day.
 They were both scenarios one might come across, one while in PA school, another once a practicing PA.
 During the breaks in the day, I started brainstorming and putting together my ideas.
-I believe they are evaluating one’s ability to think critically about a complex problem and convey a thoughtful, coherent solution in a concise manner (considering we only had 60 minutes to write both essays).
+They are evaluating one’s ability to think critically about a complex problem and convey a thoughtful, coherent solution in a concise manner (considering we only had 60 minutes to write both essays).

 Can you tell us more about the three-on-one interview?
 What kinds of questions did they ask?